cifanip/high-performance-computing/cases/03_orbital_collisions/index.md

 In the following sections, we outline several key implementation aspects to consider for achieving excellent computational performance on a GPU.

 ### Memory layout
 Even though memory bandwidth is not the primary concern in the RK4 method &mdash; which is notoriously compute-bound &mdash; an efficient memory layout is essential to avoid data read/write bottlenecks.
+Suppose input sate vectors arrive from an observational system as a ordered list:

+$$
+X(T) = \lbrace \mathbf{x}_0^1(T), \rbrace
+$$